 Proposed budgets are voted on by the County Commissioners to take to a public hearing to communicate to the general public for all operating and capital funds.
-Advertisement is placed in the local newspaper, handouts, and on the County web site.
+The public hearing is advertised in the local newspaper and on the County web site.
 A presentation and handouts are prepared for the public.

 Public hearings are held on the proposed budgets and the current tax levy.
-A 10-day waiting period is held for public comment.
 Local law requires a balanced budget to be adopted by July 1.